Food Business Classes (see upcoming Events /Keynotes too)

 Looking Back, Moving Forward: Taking Your Business to the Next Level

-The beginning of the year is a great time to look back and make sure that you have a solid business foundation before you spring forward.
+There’s no time like the present, to look back and make sure that you have a solid business foundation before you spring forward.
 What drives your profits — and are you even profitable?

 During this presentation, with a useful strategic worksheet you can complete afterwards, award-winning food marketing consultant and educator, Terry Frishman of Culinest discusses the 3 biggest challenges facing food and beverage manufacturers.

 Be inspired, and motivated to assess what’s working well and what could work better to profitably grow your business.